Tensor rank and entanglement of pure quantum states: Nuclear rank of a tensor

-It is well known that for $d=2$, the nuclear norm reduces to the trace norm, $||T||_{1}= \tr\sqrt{TT^*}$, equal to the sum of singular values of the matrix $T\in\C^{n_1\times n_2}$ -- see \cite{FL18}.
+It is well known that for $d=2$, the nuclear norm reduces to the trace norm, $||T||_{1}= \tr\sqrt{TT^*}$, which is equal to the sum of singular values of the matrix $T\in\C^{n_1\times n_2}$ -- see \cite{FL18}.
 For $d\ge 3$, the computation of the nuclear norm is NP-hard, since the computation of the (dual) spectral norm is NP-hard \cite{FL18}.
-An interesting formula for the nuclear norm of tenors of a special type is given in \cite[Theorem 3]{SA14}.
+An interesting formula for the nuclear norms of special type tensors is given in \cite[Theorem 3]{SA14}.

 One can find numerically $\|\cT\|_1$ for $\cT\in \C^{2}\times\C^{m}\times \C^{n}$ as follows: The two first mode sections of $\cT$ are $T_1,T_2\in\C^{m\times n}$.
 Let $\x=(x_1,x_2)\trans \in \C^{2}$ be a vector of length $1$: $|x_1|^2+|x_2|^2=1$.
 Then $\x\times \cT=\cT(\x)= x_1 T_1 +x_2 T_2$ and $\|\cT\|_{\infty}=\max\big\{\|\cT(\x)\|_{\infty}, \|\x\|=1\big\}.$ Note that $\cT(\x)$ is a matrix, so we can use software to find the singular value of $\cT(\x)$.
 Due to numerical errors one needs to find all $\x$ where $\|\cT(\x)\|_1$ is a local maximum for $\x$ of norm $1$.